denodrivers/postgres/docs/README.md

 Using a database that supports TLS is quite simple.
 After providing your connection parameters, the client will check if the database accepts encrypted connections and will attempt to connect with the parameters provided.
-If the connection is succesful, the following transactions will be carried over TLS.
+If the connection is successful, the following transactions will be carried over TLS.

 However, if the connection fails for whatever reason the user can choose to terminate the connection or to attempt to connect using a non-encrypted one.